dresselm/memtf/README.md

 A simple utility to help isolate memory leaks in your ruby applications.

+## Why do we need another 'memory profiler'?

 ## Installation

 Add this line to your application's Gemfile: